 - It has just snowed, which means it’s cold and wet out, so put the clogged snow blower away and finish your job another way.

 - Unless you have a heated garage at your disposal (lucky you), wait for the next warm, dry day (20’s and sunny counts as warm where I live) and put your snow blower in the sun (and in a dry spot) to thaw a bit.

 - Make sure it is OFF.
 Completely off.
 And has been for a while.
 If you want to be extra sure, take the wire off the spark plug.
 I couldn’t find my spark plug, but I was assured that the auger wasn’t going to suddenly come to life and take my hand off as long as the machine was indeed fully off.
-(If it’s an electric machine, obviously UNPLUG it.)
+(If it’s an electric machine, obviously UNPLUG it or remove its batteries.)